Bowel Health Check with colonoscopy (referral form at the bottom of the page)

 In new Zealand people between the ages of 65 and 75 are offered screening where stool samples are analysed for traces of blood (FOBT).
 This program has been very successful and has detected many people who had cancer but no symptoms.
 Limitations of this test is that 40% of cancers do not bleed and therefore do not get detected by stool testing.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Can I refer myself for a colonoscopy?

-Do I need a colonoscopy if I have had a negative bowel screening test
+Do I need a colonoscopy if I have had a negative bowel screening test?

 If you have any symptoms then you need a colonoscopy regardless of the bowel screening stool test (FOBT) result.
 The blood stool test is only for people without symptoms.
 The stool test misses 40% of cancers as they do not bleed and only 5% of people with a positive stool test have cancer.
-This is why I am doing my PhD on improving bowel cancer detection with "next generation sequencing" and gas based stool detection.

 Does it hurt to remove a polyp?